Cinecred

 6.2.
 Flow Layout

-The flow body layout arranges the body cells in a line until a maximum width is exceeded.
-At that point, they wrap to the next line.
+The flow body layout arranges the body cells in a row until a maximum width is exceeded.
+At that point, they wrap to the next row.
 The layout is useful for bullet-separated collections of names and everything else that doesn’t fit into a fixed grid, like logos with varying aspect ratios.

 Flow Direction